byu-oit/handel/docs/supported-services/cloudwatchevents.rst

      - string
      - Yes
      -
-     - This must always be *cloudwatchevents* for this service type.
+     - This must always be *cloudwatchevent* for this service type.
    * - description
      - string
      - No